Arnold Schwarzenegger and Maria Shriver finalize divorce after 10 years - NewsBreak

 Schwarzenegger amassed a fortune playing action roles in the “Terminator” and “Conan” film franchises after a successful career as a bodybuilder.
 After California suffered economic problems and widespread power outages under the administration of then-Governor Gray Davis, voters recalled the Democratic incumbent and elected Schwarzenegger, a Republican, to the governorship in a free-for-all election in 2003.

 Schwarzenegger put his film career aside and served two terms as governor.
 Within a year of leaving office, he admitted fathering a child, Joseph Baena, who is now 24, with a member of his household staff in the late 1990s.
-Shriver filed for divorce in July 2011.Cruise passenger says ship was like a ‘petri dish’
+Shriver filed for divorce in July 2011.Two dismembered bodies were found burned in Rutherford County, Sheriff says

 He has returned to acting sporadically since, with roles in “Terminator” and “Expendables” films.